You’re eager to announce your new business venture to the world, but you still have some marketing and sales planning to do.

 Reviews with a comparison analysis like this one are effective because they put the purchasing power back in the customer’s hands.

 2. Survey every new customer two weeks after purchase.
 Be sure to include plenty of open-ended questions (and add a section asking permission to share their answers).
 Using a survey creator will make things even easier for you.
+If you’re using a CRM such as Mailchimp you can integrate it to deploy Mailchimp surveys.

 3. Invite a handful of prospects in your target audience to test drive your products and take notes during the process.